 What does a professional liability insurance policy cover?

-Common items covered are:
+Common items covered by professional liability insurance are:

 What else is covered under professional liability insurance?

 This protects current and previous work (for an agreed length of time).

 Considering this timeframe is critical, as anything outside it is not covered.

 Legal defense costs associated with lawsuits against your company (regardless of fault).

 Work performed by your employees, including temporary staff and independent contractors.